 Factors That Impact on the XAU/USD Pair

 The value of gold will always be affected by the health of worldwide economies as measured by employment data, interest rates, inflation and GDP growth.
-Monetary policies of the major central banks also have a role to play in influencing the value of gold on the Forex market and the dynamics of supply and demand are also key to take into account when investing in this instrument.
-Gold is a tricky asset to value – similar to the Euro or US Dollar it is accepted worldwide, portable and durable, however unlike a traditional currency it has no underlying supporting economy of infrastructure, companies and employees.
-This makes gold more like a commodity such as corn or oil, however what makes it different from other commodities is that the value of gold will frequently fluctuate independent of the dynamics of supply and demand, with trader behaviour and emotions driving some of the major trends in this precious metal.
-Traditionally, one of the best ways of determining the price of gold is the level of real interest rates, i.e. the interest rate minus inflation.
-If the real interest rate is low, investment methods such as bonds or cash will provide very low returns and this encourages traders to find other ways to protect their wealth.
-If, conversely, real interest rates are up, it is possible to make a good return on bonds and cash and therefore the appeal of gold will diminish.
+Monetary policies of the major central banks also have a role to play in influencing the value of gold on the Forex market, and the dynamics of supply and demand are also key to take into account when investing in this instrument.
+Gold is a tricky asset to value.
+Similarly to the Euro or the US Dollar, it is accepted worldwide, portable, and durable; however, unlike a traditional currency, it has no underlying supporting economy of infrastructure, companies and employees.
+This makes gold more like a commodity such as corn or oil, but what makes it different from other commodities is that the value of gold will frequently fluctuate independent of the dynamics of supply and demand, with trader behaviour and emotions driving some of the major trends in this precious metal.
+Traditionally, one of the best ways of determining the price of gold has been to look at the level of real interest rates: i.e., the interest rate minus inflation.
+If the real interest rate is low, investment methods such as bonds or cash will provide very low returns, which encourages traders to find other ways to protect their wealth.
+If, conversely, real interest rates are up, it is possible to make a good return on bonds and cash, and as a result the appeal of gold will diminish.